pulpgrinder/Fronkensteen/bales-src/app/splash-panel.md

 If you're looking for a place to start, try the files in the app folder, starting with app.scm.

-Normally, you'd put all the code for your app in the app folder, but you're free to edit anything at all in the system, while keeping in mind that messing around with the underlying system files could potentially cause the system to not even load.
+By convention, you'd put all the code for your app in the app folder, but you're free to edit anything at all in the system.
+Just keep in mind that messing around with the underlying system files could potentially cause the system to not even load the next time you run it.
 "With great power comes great responsibility."
 Make plenty of backups. :-)

+# Credits

+The Fronkesteen system is copyright 2020 by Anthony W. Hursh.
 As with most large FOSS projects, Fronkensteen relies on components from many other developers and projects.
 However, particular credit should be given to the excellent [BiwaScheme interpreter](https://github.com/biwascheme/biwascheme) by Yutaka HARA.
 For a full list of credits/licenses, click the button below.

 @@(button "#view-fronkensteen-licenses" "View Licenses")@@